neopragma/provision-cobol-dev-osx/README.md

 Provision an instance of OS X with software to support software development using GNU COBOL.

+DON'T USE THIS
+The build of the cobol compiler is not working.
+Will not be fixed immediately.

 ## Steps

 The instructions assume you have a working instance of Apple OS X.